top of page

 Ultimate Choko Cookbook

 Ready for more?
-We’ve compiled 20 bold, flavour-packed recipes into one beautiful, full-colour cookbook, featuring everything from nostalgic favourites to recipes that surprise even the choko-haters.
+We’ve compiled 20 bold, flavour-packed recipes into one beautiful, full-color cookbook.
+This collection features everything from nostalgic favorites to surprising recipes for even the most skeptical choko-haters.

 • Quick sides and pickles